justinrgarrard/world-of-naevis.net/docs/more/city_items/sentient_weapons.md

 >
 > *Rapier, very rare*
 >
 > Swallowtail is a sentient, true neutral rapier with an Intelligence of 10, a Wisdom of 10, and a Charisma of 20.
 It can see and hear out to a range of 60 feet.
 The sword can communicate telepathically through images and emotions.
 It expresses satisfaction when the wielder demonstrates cunning and skill.
 It is frustrated by vulgarity and brutality.
-It will not attune to a user with less than 13 Dexterity.
 >
 > Attacks made with Swallowtail have a +2 to hit.
 The sword (not the wielder) can cast *Invisibility* once per day and *Silence* once per day.